A finite difference approach to the infinity Laplace equation and tug-of-war games: Convergence

 By passing to limits along a subsequence and using \EQ{convergence-push-to-edge}, we deduce that

 for some vector $z$ satisfying $1-2^{-k} \leq |z| \leq 1$.
 In particular, we have

 Sending $k \to \infty$, we obtain \EQ{convergence-viscosity-wts-2}, and the proof is complete. \end{proof}

 \begin{remark} In the recent paper by Charro, Garc\'{\i}a Azorero, and Rossi \cite{Charro:2009}, a proof that the value functions for standard $\ep$-turn tug-of-war converge as $\ep \to 0$ to the unique viscosity solution of \EQ{existence-continuous} is attempted in the case that $f\equiv 0$, and with mixed Dirichlet-Neumann boundary conditions.
 The authors mistakenly state that the value functions for standard $\ep$-step tug-of-war are continuous, an assumption which is needed in their proof.
-However, the argument in \cite{Charro:2009} can be repaired with straightforward modifications.
-In fact, in a recent preprint, Charro, Garc\'{\i}a Azorero, and Rossi \cite{Charro:preprint} correct this mistake and extend the results in \cite{Charro:2009}. \end{remark}
+However, we believe the argument in \cite{Charro:2009} can be repaired with straightforward modifications. \end{remark}

 The following proposition is needed in order to obtain \COR{existence-continuous}.

 \begin{prop} Let $\{ \ep_j \}_{j=1}^\infty$ be a sequence of positive real numbers converging to $0$, and suppose that for each $j$, the function $u_j \in C(\bar\Omega)$ is a solution of \EQ{convergence} with $u_j = g$ on $\partial \Omega$.
 Then the sequence $\{ u_j \}$ is uniformly equicontinuous. \end{prop} \begin{proof} Let $\delta > 0$.
 According to \LEM{epcont}, there exists a modulus $\omega:[0,\infty) \to [0,\infty)$, independent of $j$, such that